 If your project is located in a designated TEA then the state will provide a customized certification letter to prove that.

 Please send the following information to: EB5info@gov.ca.gov (Subject: “Certification Application”)

 Description of the project, including job creation if applicable (500 words or less)

 Please, read the following policy guidelines applicable to this TEA certification:

-- This designation and certification of TEAs is based on the 2012 calendar year unemployment data estimates published by the state.
-California selected to use the most recent calendar year period labor force and unemployment estimates for TEA certifications.
+- This designation and certification of TEAs is based on the 2013 calendar year unemployment data estimates published by the State of California EDD.
+GO-Biz has determined to use the most recent calendar year period labor force and unemployment data estimates for TEA certifications.
 There will be no other method used and the state is not going to certify TEAs on the most recent 12-month basis.

-- This designation of TEAs in California is effective from May 1, 2013, through April 30, 2014, when a new certified list will be issued based on calendar year 2013 unemployment data.
+- This designation of TEAs in California is effective from May 1, 2014, through April 30, 2015, after which a new certified list will be issued based on the 2014 calendar year unemployment data.

 - Once issued, the customized certification is valid for one year from the date of approval.